laurafleming-1022/laurafleming-1022.github.io/faqs.md

 Q: Wow, that sounds really “woo-woo”!
 How does it really work?

 A: There are a lot of different mechanisms that I believe are working in tandem to make Reiki so powerful.
-These include nervous system regulation, endocrine system regulation, fascia, electromagnetic waves from the brain and the heart, neuroplasticity, etc. I’ll be writing more in-depth blogs going over each element, so stay tuned!
+These include nervous system regulation, endocrine system regulation, fascia, neuroplasticity, etc. I’ll be writing more in-depth blogs going over each element, so stay tuned!

 Q: What sorts of things can Reiki help with?